ptrifonoff/java-features/README.md

-# A short history of Java language features as code
+# A brief history of Java language features as code
-This project is for those, who are already familiar with Java and want to study new significant language features of versions since Java 9 by stepping through code instead of reading through blog posts.
-It is a workshop for yourself.
+This project is for those, who are already familiar with Java and want to study new significant language features since Java version 9 by stepping through code instead of reading through blog posts.

 ## How to use the samples
 * The samples in this project are meant to be self-explanatory or with little description in comments.
 * Each feature is marked with a 'TODO' to guide you through all samples.
 If your IDE supports it, you may have a list view with all TODOs to get a quick overview about the features in each version.
 * Where possible there is a <code>main</code> method to simply run the code.
 * Sometimes there is a "try it out" in the comment to get familiar with variants of a feature.

 ## License
 The sample code has been published under the Apache 2.0 license.